One of the world’s biggest utility-scale battery energy storage systems to be built in Australia

 Expected to be completed in late 2024, the project will increase Victoria’s renewable energy hosting capacity while providing essential system services aiming to support the safe, secure and reliable operation of Australia’s power system.
 Once fully operational, the Rangebank BESS will have the storage capacity to power the equivalent of 80,000 homes for an hour during peak periods.2

-“Grid-scale batteries are essential to provide a reliable and flexible supply of electricity that consumers and businesses require as economies transition to a low-carbon future.
-This project combines technical, digital and financial innovation to maximise the benefit to the community,” said Dan Burrows, Head of Asia Pacific and Chief Investment Officer at Eku Energy.
+“Grid-scale batteries provide a reliable and flexible supply of electricity that consumers and businesses require.
+This project combines technical, digital and financial innovation to maximize the benefit to the community,” said Dan Burrows, Head of Asia Pacific and Chief Investment Officer at Eku Energy.

 Societe Generale acted as financial adviser, mandated lead arranger and hedging provider for the development and greenfield project financing of the Rangebank BESS.

-“Battery storage systems are a critical part of the energy transition, and we were delighted to assist Shell Energy Australia and Eku Energy to arrange financing for this project.
+“Battery storage systems have an important role to play in the energy transition, and we were delighted to assist Shell Energy Australia and Eku Energy to arrange financing for this project.
 First-of-a-kind transactions like this are a key differentiating factor for our global Energy + team and provide a template for further development in this fast-growing sector.
-Combined with our significant investments in the renewable energy sector in Australia, we are confident that this landmark BESS project will have a positive impact on Australia’s energy system and the country’s commitment to reaching net zero by 2050,” said Ben Arnott, Head of Energy + Group for Australia at Societe Generale.
+Combined with our significant investments in the renewable energy sector in Australia, we are confident that this landmark BESS project will have a positive impact on Australia’s energy system,” said Ben Arnott, Head of Energy + Group for Australia at Societe Generale.

 While the Rangebank BESS was one of the first standalone battery financings completed in Australia, the bank has built a strong track record in battery projects globally.
 Recent successes include the 2022 financing for India’s first round-the-clock energy project.
 Led by ReNew Power, the deal comprises new wind farms, solar facilities and battery storage installations across the country.
 And earlier this year Societe Generale closed a landmark BESS project financing in California for Hecate Grid, an independent power producer.3